 Aside from using recommended DEET-based insect repellents, mosquito coils and mosquito nets, clothing is significant in keeping mosquitos from biting.

 At night, long-sleeved shirts and pants are important in preventing bites.
 We like the Bugsaway brand of clothing.
-Lightweight, quick dry, and comfortable, it also offers SPF protection.
-Most importantly, it has an odourless insect shield which repels biting and potentially disease-carrying insects for up to 70 washes.
+Lightweight, quick-dry, and comfortable, it also offers SPF protection.
+Most importantly, it has an odourless insect shield that repels biting and potentially disease-carrying insects for up to 70 washes.